monarch-initiative/namo/docs/elements/MicrophysiologicalSystem.md

 # Class: MicrophysiologicalSystem

-_Organ-/tissue-on-chip systems that integrate microfluidics, biomaterials,  and living cells to replicate tissue-level physiology and dynamics._
+_Organ-/tissue-on-chip systems that integrate microfluidics, biomaterials, and living cells to replicate tissue-level physiology and dynamics.
+Conforms to ISO 22916:2022 interoperability requirements for dimensions, connections, and device classification._